 EZ Curl Bar

-Powerlifting barbells share the same weight (44 pounds) and dimensions as Olympic barbells, but they’re specifically designed for squatting, bench pressing, and deadlifting.
-They are also designed to handle even more weight than Olympic barbells because many power lifts, specifically the deadlift, can become significantly heavier at the competitive level.
+Power bars are made to handle even more weight than Olympic barbells because many power lifts, specifically the deadlift, can become significantly heavier at the competitive level.

-On top of those differences, the grips are also slightly closer and a bit more rigid when compared to an Olympic barbell.
-Power bars don’t require spinning sleeves, but these are a necessity for Olympic barbells.
+On top of those differences, the grips you get from power bars are also slightly closer and a bit more rigid when compared to an Olympic barbell.
+A power bar, however, doesn’t require rotating sleeves, but these are a necessity for Olympic barbells.

 Squat Barbells and Safety Squat Barbells